Online booking is temporarily suspending due to software glitch -- please click CONTACT to book, thanks!

 This entry is part 10 of 25 in the series Service Dog Training

-Fun puppy socialization outing this weekend!
-And some socialization opportunities are too good to pass up.
 In one of my other lives, I’m a costumer, and we were presenting some costume panels this weekend at a steampunk event.
-Saturday my husband was going to be very busy and couldn’t keep… Continue reading
+Saturday my husband was going to be very busy and couldn’t keep the puppy at home, so she had to go with me in the morning.
+And of course that meant she had to go in costume, right?

 Puppy’s First Clicker Session